Fall, Spring, Summer, Academic Year

 Course Fee: As determined by the program contract with USAC

 Consult with your Study Abroad advisor for any clarification about fees and billing.
 Note that when you withdraw from a program, any money already paid directly to a program provider and/or a host university will potentially be forfeited.
 Check with your specific provider/host university for details.
 Additional penalties for cancellation of airline tickets may also apply.
 Check with your airline for further details.

 Before starting an application for this program, students must meet with their study abroad advisor to discuss their program selection and receive information about supplemental materials that are required for an application.
 Appointments can be set up in person at 1111 UCC or over the phone at 319-335-0353.

-After meeting with your advisor, click here to apply.
+After meeting with your advisor, open the UI student Study Abroad online application system to apply.
 After submitting this online application, the $50 non-refundable Study Abroad application fee will be charged to your U-Bill.

 Spring Semester: September 24, Fall Semester and Yearlong: February 24, Summer Sessions: March 4.